Avoid the French Subjunctive

 The French subjunctive is very commonly used both in spoken and in written French.
 It’s important to know how to form it and put it to good use.
 Knowing when to use it can be tricky, and it takes a lot of practice.
-However, there are some simple ways of avoiding the French subjunctive.
+However, there are some simple ways to avoid the French subjunctive.
+You can download a PDF of this lesson guide in my private French Grammar Library.

 Use indirect object pronouns with «falloir»